Bloody Thursday (Bahrain): Salmaniya hospital

 According to an unnamed Al Jazeera reporter, hospitals in Manama were full because of patients that were awaiting treatment as a result of and during the police raid, including medical personnel who were attacked by police while trying to help the wounded.
-The New York Times columnist Nicolas Kristof reported that "hospital corridors were also full of frantic mothers searching desperately for children who had gone missing in the attack."
+The New York Times columnist Nicholas Kristof reported that "hospital corridors were also full of frantic mothers searching desperately for children who had gone missing in the attack."
 Women's cries were evident in the hospital and some fainted.
 The Minister of Health appeared on state television and claimed that the situation at the main hospital was calm and that there were only seven minor injuries.

 The blood bank at SMC called for blood donations, while the U.S. missionary hospital announced that it will be treating those injured for free.
 An eyewitness at the hospital said: "Lots of people are standing at the gates of the hospital.
 The police have closed the area so that no people can get in or out – some tried to get out and were shot at by police."
 The SMC was seen as a safe place for the opposition protesters to go.
 By late afternoon, about 4,000 protesters had congregated at the hospital, while protesters who had gathered in the car parks near the emergency entrance chanted: "Down with the regime, with our blood we will defend our rights."

 After seeing the violence, Ali al-Ghanmi, a police officer, left his guard post and joined the crowd, announcing to them that he could no longer support "a killer institution."
 The crowd hoisted him on their shoulders and al-Ghanmi became an immediate "mini-celebrity" of the protest movement.